caltechlibrary/CL-web-components/README.md

 ## Release Notes

-- version: 0.0.13
+- version: 0.0.14
 - status: wip
-- released: 2025-07-25
+- released: 2025-08-25

 This release includes a re-organization of the project source code.
 Editable code is now maintained in &#x60;src/&#x60;.
 The bundled versions are retained in the root of the repository.
 Distribution versions are generating in the &#x60;dist/&#x60; directory.

-Deno 2.4.2 or better is now a requirement to build the bundled versions.
+Deno 2.4.3 or better is now a requirement to build the bundled versions.

 Two new web components are now included, &#x60;&lt;footer-global&gt;&lt;/footer-global&gt;&#x60; and &#x60;&lt;footer-global-lite&gt;&lt;/footer-global-lite&gt;&#x60;.

+A new CSS file was added, &#x60;css/code-blocks.css&#x60; and JavaScript modules, &#x60;copyToClipboard.js&#x60; for enhancing codeblocks.

 ### Authors